nihaocami/berb/README.md

 > 🔒 Your files never touch a server — Berb connects users directly using WebRTC Data Channels for secure, fast transfers.

+If you want to learn more please refer to our [docs](/docs/index.md)

 ## Development

 It really is super simple